Today, we’re going to find out how much do snow blowers cost and what you should expect when trying to find the right one for your property.

 For many people, winter reminds them of the holidays.
 For some, it means vacations and fun ski trips.
 However, for homeowners, winter means having to deal with the snow and all the work that comes with it.
 And this includes clearing the snow from your driveway and sidewalk.

-If you live in regions that rarely experiences big snowstorms, a shovel may be enough to handle such a job.
+If you live in regions that rarely experience big snowstorms, a shovel may be enough to handle such a job.
 However, if your home often gets pummeled by winter storms every year, you might need a more powerful and efficient machine to get the job done faster.
 In such cases, a snow blower is a better option.
 But how much do snow blowers cost today?
 Let’s find out below.

 Average Cost of a Snow Blower

 When shopping around for a snow blower, expect to see prices ranging from $100 to $3,500.
 This price range depends on the type of snow blower.
 You can buy the simplest and most basic single-stage units at around $100.
 The more you require from a machine, the higher the price will be.
-Thus, a two-stage model can start at $500, and three-stage models can start around $1,000.
+Thus, a two-stage model can start at $500, and three-stage models can start at around $1,000.

 How Much Do Snow Blowers Cost By Type?